-As opposed to the typical boilers, an electric boiler operates without using combustible fuel such as oil or gas but rather use electricity to generate heat for your home.
-Electric boilers are often called Electric Steam Boilers, as they produce steam from electricity for heating purposes.
+As opposed to the typical boilers, an electric boiler operates without using combustible fuel such as oil or gas, but rather use electricity to generate heat for your home.
+When referring to an electric boiler, it implies that electricity is the type of fuel used to power the boiler.

-This system is highly efficient thanks to the conversion of electricity into thermal energy that produces an almost 100% efficiency rate.
-However, it depends how the electricity is generated—whether the electricity generation is efficient or not will influence your conversion efficiency rate.
+The electric boiler system is highly efficient thanks to the conversion of electricity into thermal energy that produces an almost 100% efficiency rate.
+However, it depends how the electricity is generated — whether the electricity generation is efficient or not will influence your conversion efficiency rate.

 You will often hear about electric water boilers: be careful, it is not the same as electric boilers!
 In fact, the first one concerns the small appliance you use to boil water when you want to make a tea or a coffee while the second one involves the device used to heat your home.

 If you're considering the installation of a boiler, we provide you with a free of charge and with no obligation service that allows you to request quotes and compare different systems, so that you can find the most suitable for you.
 Just fill in the form on the right to request offers.

 The production of steam is a rather simple process.
 First, the electricity runs through a heating device that has a resistor property, therefore allowing heat to be created by the resistance phenomenon.
 Then, when the heat is created, the water comes via a pipe from the water tank to the heating device or close to it to get heated up.
 When the water is hot enough and starts boiling it produces steam that is used to heat your home via steam pipes.